 - A specific diet to watch for food allergies.

-Finding triggers is quite difficult.
-But it is important to know them.
+Finding triggers is quite tricky.
+But it is essential to know them.

 While you don’t know the triggers, try to limit your exposure to one assumed trigger at a time.
-Watch to understand if you get better.
+Then, watch to understand if you get better.
 This may tell you if the trigger was a problem for you.

 Reducing Triggers in the Home.